 Store in refrigerator.
 Shake well before using.
 Dip a clean, dry cloth into the polish and rub wood in the direction of the grain.

 Pour baking soda down the drain and follow with vinegar.
 Cover and let sit for at least 30 minutes.
 Flush with boiling water.
 Repeat if necessary

 Although many people like to use Borax in their handmade household cleaners – especially for laundry – it can be toxic.
 It is a reproductive toxin, and sufficient exposure to borax dust can cause respiratory and skin irritation.
 Ingestion may cause gastrointestinal distress including nausea, persistent vomiting, abdominal pain, and diarrhea.
 So I do not recommend its use.

 The use of essential oils is controversial and not necessary to the effectiveness of these formulations.
 Exposure can cause breathing problems for children and for some people with asthma or other respiratory problems or sensitivities.
 Most sources say that pregnant and nursing women should avoid many essential oils.
 Additionally, many of the plants used to make essential oils are gathered from the wild, which is decimating some species, such as rosewood and sandalwood.

-Wendy Priesnitz is an editor and the author of twelve books.
+Wendy Priesnitz is an editor and the author of thirteen books.
 This article is an update to one first published in Natural Life Magazine in 1981 and is based on reader input since then.
 We welcome your green and healthy home cleaning tips for inclusion in future updates.
 More information on this topic is available in Natural Life Magazine’s Green & Healthy Homes book.